The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: The CoT Collection

-{\textbf{CoT Rationale Augmentation}}\quad The main consideration of the augmentation process is to generate consistent CoT rationales.
-To do this, we use the OpenAI Codex model.
-Formally, given ($x_{i}^{t}$, $y_{i}^{t}$), the $i^{th}$ instance and label of a task $t$, the goal is to generate corresponding CoT rationale $r_{i}^{t}$.
-Note that during preliminary experiments, we found that ordering the label ${y}^{{k}_{i}}$ in front of the rationale ${r}^{{k}_{i}}$ within the demonstration $\mathcal{D}^{T_k}$ was crucial to generate good quality rationales.
-We conjecture this is because providing the label ${y}^{{k}_{i}}$ in front of the rationale ${r}^{{k}_{i}}$ loosens the need for the LLM to solve the underlying task.
-However, we also found that in some tasks such as arithmetic reasoning, LLMs fail to generate good quality CoT rationales, which we provide in Appendix~\ref{sec:appendixC}.\\
+\paragraph{Rationale Augmentation} We use the OpenAI Codex\footnote{ The use of Codex was largely due to limited academic budget (OpenAI supported Codex with no cost for researchers up to June 2023).
+Moreover, other LLM services such as Bard~\citep{bard} and Claude~\citep{claude} were not supported during the period of \textsc{CoT Collection} augmentation.
+To address the concern of reproducibility, analysis on quality of rationales from Codex, Bard and Claude is included in Appendix~\ref{appendix:analysis}, } to augment rationales.
+Formally, given ($X_{i}^{t}$, $y_{i}^{t}$), the $i^{th}$ instance of a task $t$, the goal is to generate corresponding rationale $r_{i}^{t}$.
+Note that during preliminary experiments, we found that ordering the label in front of the rationale within the demonstration $\mathcal{D}^{T_k}$ was crucial to generate good quality rationales.
+We conjecture this is because ordering the label in front of the rationale loosens the need for the large LM to solve the underlying task and only focus on generating a rationale.
+However, we also found that in some tasks such as arithmetic reasoning, large LMs fail to generate good-quality rationales.
+To mitigate this issue, we apply filtering to the augmented rationales.
+We provide the criteria used for the filtering phase and the filtered cases at Appendix~\ref{sec:appendixA}.
+Also, we include analysis of the diversity and quality of \textsc{CoT Collection} compared to the existing 9 CoT tasks and human-authored rationales in Appendix~\ref{appendix:analysis}.

-{\textbf{Filtering}}\quad After generating multiple CoT rationales, we filter to ensure high quality.
-We apply the following criteria:

-\begin{itemize} \item We exclude CoT rationales that do not include the ground truth answer at least once.
-While a CoT rationale that doesn't include the answer isn't necessarily a bad rationale, we found it is effective to exclude inconsistent CoT rationales. \item We exclude CoT rationales that have too long token length, where we constrain with a number of 256 tokens. \item We exclude CoT rationales that are identical to previously augmented ones. \end{itemize}